Synagogue Keren Yéchoua: Architecture

-The synagogue is known for its distinguishing Moorish architecture.
+The synagogue is known for its distinguishing Moorish Revival style.
 The synagogue appears in the Tunisian film Un été à La Goulette by Férid Boughedir.
 It is painted in blue and white, traditional colors for Judaism as well as for the village of Sidi Bou Said, which overlooks La Marsa.
 Until 1994, the synagogue had a cupola which collapsed following severe weather.
 Large stone tablets inscribed with the Ten Commandments overlook the building.
 The interior of the synagogue uses a unique circular heikhal (Torah ark) and a wooden Teba (Bimah) carved by famous local Cabinet makers.
 It is said that the Bey of Tunis, a patron of the arts who had a vacation home in La Marsa, helped assist in the making of the Teba.
 A blessing for the Bey of Tunis and later the President of Tunisia were carved in marble in Hebrew, Arabic, and French.
 Finally, a veranda in the rear of the building offers a magnificent panorama of La Marsa's shoreline.

 Rabbi Kalfon

-Rabbi Yomtob Kalfon (1899-1977) served as the spiritual leader, officiating minister and administrator of the synagogue from 1927 until his death.
+Rabbi Yomtob Kalfon (1899–1977) served as the spiritual leader, officiating minister and administrator of the synagogue from 1927 until his death.
 The Rabbi, a member of the Jewish community of Tunis was known for his Erudition as well as his engagement with the larger community, especially on social action issues (as the head of several local charities).
 The rabbi continued the work of Chief Rabbi Haïm Bellaïche at Yechiba Hebrat Atalmud, located in Bellaiche's former home at 4 Rue de Cologne in Tunis.
 A synagogue still exists there to this day.

 Rabbi Kalfon twice refused to take the role of Chief Rabbi of Tunisia, letting older Rabbis take the role ahead of himself.
 Nevertheless, he took the role in 1940 at age 41.
 The Rabbi was also known for his good relations with other religious communities, especially the Muslim community, and shared friendships with several Muslim leaders, including imams.
 Due to these diverse roles, Rabbi Kalfon became an emblematic figure in Tunisian Judaism and in the life of the La Marsa synagogue.
 Since his death in 1977, his son Isaac has maintained the synagogue's building and officiates there every summer.